Independents 4 Change: History

 Within the 32nd Dáil, I4C took advantage of revised Dáil standing orders to form their own technical group, which also included three Independent TDs who were not members of the party itself: Catherine Connolly, Thomas Pringle, and Maureen O'Sullivan.

 Tommy Broughan left the party on 26 July 2016.
 In 2016 Ruth Nolan, a member of South Dublin County Council for Lucan who had been elected for People Before Profit, joined Independents 4 Change.

-In May 2020, Joan Collins left I4C to found a new party called Right to Change, leaving the party with no TDs.